cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/hls_example.md

 `vitis_hls -f run_hls.tcl`

+This command will run RTL synthesis, simulation, implementation and package the design into an IP format.

-# Validate IP package created
+# Validate IP package in Vivado

+In the same directory execute the following command to open up Vivado:
+`vivado`